inancdericioglu/inancdericioglu.github.io/_posts/2018-6-14-Capsule_Networks.md

 This is sometimes referred to as *top-down* feedback; feedback from a later layer of parent capsule outputs.

 The dot product between two vectors is a single value that can be thought of as a measure of orientation similarity or alignment.
 Consider the two vectors, **a** and **b**, below.
 The dot product between **a** and **b** is calculated as their magnitudes times the cosine of the angle, alpha, between them: a\*b\*cos(alpha).
 Cosine is at a maximum value (1) if the two vectors have no angle difference between them, and is at a minimum (0) when the two vectors have a right-angle difference between them.
-In the example below, the dot product is calculated for two vectors with an alpha equal to 35 degrees.
+In the example below, the dot product is calculated for two vectors with alpha equal to 35 degrees.

 <p align="center">
 <img src="/assets/capsules/dot_prod_ex.png" alt="Dot product between two vectors, a and b.
 0.8*0.5*cos(35 degrees) = 0.328." width="400" >